 2 hands holding raspberries.

-How to Serve Raspberries to Baby
+How to Serve Raspberries to Your Baby

 There are several different ways to prepare raspberries for your baby!
 You can make them into a smooth puree, a combination puree, a chunky puree for stage three, mashed into ricotta or whole for baby-led weaning or a finger food.
 Here are 6 of my favorite ways to serve them: